“But the end of all things is at hand; therefore be serious and watchful in your prayers.”

 in your prayers

-This is the third reference to prayer in I Peter (3:7,12).
+This is the third reference to prayer in First Peter (1 Pe 3:7,12).
 “Prayers” is in the plural and means both the quantity and quality of our prayer life.
 We need balance and vigilance in every situation of prayer and every kind of prayer.

 Eph 6:18, “Praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints.”

 “In” connotes in Greek “with a view to.”
 Carry out the above commands with a view to your prayer life.
-The first issue of prayer is the desire, not to get what we wish, but to discover the will of God.
+The first issue of prayer is the desire not to get what we wish but to discover God’s will.
 If we consummate the seven commands of verses 7-11, God will answer prayer.
 A calm and collected spirit and self-discipline facilitate our prayer life.
 If we do not retain the capacity for self-restraint in our mentality, it will be difficult to pray.

 If believers have qualities of seriousness of mind and self-control in prayer, we can face trials properly.
 If we employ these two qualities, this will help us to pray.
 A Christian needs to know how to restrain himself, reign himself in, and operate in an orderly manner.
 God wants us to be apt to pray.
 A calm and collected attitude enables us to be more effective in our prayer life.